faylward/bioinformatics_tutorials/9_Genome_annotation/genome_annotation.md

 This script goes through the tabular hmmsearch output and finds only the best hits for each protein.
 It also removes the weird space-delimited format that HMMER3 insists on using and converts it into a nice tab-delimited format.
 We can run it with:

->python parse_hmmout.py tigrfams/profile_annotations.tigr.txt mystery_genome.hmmout > mystery_genome.parsed.hmmout.txt
+>python parse_hmmout.py profile_annotations.tigr.txt mystery_genome.hmmout > mystery_genome.parsed.hmmout.txt

 Note that we need to specify the profile annotations file, since we want the final annotation file to contain the TIGRfam descriptions.